ivan006/Course-Work--Notes/Laravel-For-Beginners-Notes/readme.md

 			- URL example: `fundamental-mechanisms-app.test/b/delete/1`
 - Set up `TypeBEntityTypeCEntity`
 	- Note: This is a associative entity as it simple relates other entities
-	- Table-model pair setup method
+	- Table-model pair
+	 	- Setup method
 		 	- `Setup a table-model pair - The long way`
 			- We use this method cause we want to keep our table name singular
   - Table
     - Name
         - Rules